Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Invite External User to SharePoint Group
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Invites external users to an specific SharePoint group with the help of Microsoft Flow.
+Invites external users to an specific SharePoint group with the help of Power Automate (Microsoft Flow).

 .. rubric:: Input Parameters